We will protect and nurture the environment for future generations

 In New Zealand we are known for our rich and diverse landscapes.
 The sustainable management and protection of our resources and natural environment is a responsibility that farmers, with their close connection to the land and water, care deeply about and have been actively working towards for many years.

-The Dairy Tomorrow Strategy commits the sector to working with farmers and other industry stakeholders to successfully adopt good farming practices that meet the environmental needs of the catchment or location where they farm.
+The Dairy Tomorrow Strategy commits the sector to working with farmers and other industry stakeholders to successfully adopt good farming practices that drive environmental outcomes at catchment, regional and national levels.

 The two key areas of focus for this commitment are: